IgorIsailovic/team-management-backend/README.md

 git clone https://github.com/IgorIsailovic/team-management-backend.git
 ```

-2. Initalize the database
+2. Initialize the database

-Make sure navigate to the folder that contains compose.yml file.
+Make sure to navigate to the folder that contains the compose.yml file.

 From there run the commands below